gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 ## Creating dynamic navigation in Gatsby

-Often at times you will want to be able to easily edit your websites navigation in response to a *change in requirements*.
+Often at times you will want to be able to edit your websites navigation in response to a *change in requirements*.
 To achieve this, you can use gatsby to dynamically generate your navigation.
 Where you store the data for your navigation can be anywhere a backend API, CMS, headless CMS or even the filesystem.

 What this doc will cover: